deejonmustard/wsl-dev-setup/README.md

 A comprehensive development environment setup script for WSL Arch Linux that gets you from **0→1** with modern tools while making the **1→100** customization path effortless.

-## Philosophy: 0→1, Then You Take Over
+## 0→1, Then You Take Over

 This script follows a **0→1 philosophy** - it provides you with a rock-solid foundation of modern development tools and infrastructure, then gets out of your way so you can customize from 1→100 however you want.

 **What we provide (0→1):**
 - Essential modern CLI tools and development environment
-- Cross-platform dotfile management infrastructure
+- Flexible dotfile management options (with or without Chezmoi)
-- Flexible configuration system
+- Cross-platform configuration system
 - Comprehensive documentation
 - Clean, unopinionated foundation